Tampa, Florida

 Cigar City has no state tax and high-income job growth.
 These factors, combined with incredible weather have generated a population with plenty of Millenials and Gen Z residents, defying outsider expectations of Florida.
 Tampa also has tons of breweries and innovative ways these breweries contribute to the city's cultural scene.
 This includes fun events like "Yoga Pants & Craft Drafts,” the "Running for Brews" club, The Brew Bus tours, and Nebraska Mart, a new casual concept aimed at younger crowds brought to you by Cigar City Brewing.
 The key selling point to lure their young guests?
 Shuffleboard courts.

-The traffic irritates people and locals aren’t known to be the best drivers.
+On the minus side it has traffic that irritates people and locals aren’t known to be the best drivers.
 It’s not a headquarters city and the school system can be touch and go.
-Overall, it offers neither a cozy small town experience or big city life.
+Overall, it offers neither a cozy small-town experience nor big-city life.
+It's kind of a tweener.
+Some people dig that and some don't.

 Tampa’s lifestyle is in large part driven by water play.
 Swimming, scuba diving, snorkeling, fishing, boating, jet skiing, and even canoeing/kayaking.
 It isn’t a beach town but 30 minutes away are some of the nicest beaches in the country.
 The city also has great bike/running trails and plenty of beautiful parks for play.
 In addition to going out to play, Tampa locals love to watch the pros play.
 Five professional sports teams call Tampa home and they are extremely loyal.
 Finally, if you’re looking for nighttime play there are plenty of options in Ybor or SOHO/Hyde Park.
 While people come for the outdoor experiences, many stay for the rest of it.